saul.pw/ software writing art links crosswords

 Scientific Notation buries the lede

-For instance, you may have had to memorize Avocado’s Number in high school chemistry.
+For instance, you may have had to memorize Avogadro’s Number in high school chemistry:

 6.022 × 1023